robert/robert.github.com/_posts/2014-12-08-fun-with-your-friends-facebook-and-tinder-session-tokens.md

 Connection: keep-alive
 Content-Length: 239263

-<script type="text/javascript">window.location.href="fb464891386855067:\/\/authorize\/#state=\u00257B\u002522is_open_session\u002522\u00253Atrue\u00252C\u002522is_active_session\u002522\u00253Atrue\u00252C\u002522com.facebook.sdk_client_state\u002522\u00253Atrue\u00252C\u0025223_method\u002522\u00253A\u002522browser_auth\u002522\u00252C\u0025220_auth_logger_id\u002522\u00253A\u00252231F9899A-8CE6-4D3E-AEA6-5B61BA29E674\u002522\u00257D&granted_scopes=public_profile\u00252Cbasic_info\u00252Cemail\u00252Ccontact_email\u00252Cuser_birthday\u00252Cuser_relationship_details\u00252Cuser_location\u00252Cuser_likes\u00252Cuser_activities\u00252Cuser_interests\u00252Cuser_education_history\u00252Cuser_photos\u00252Cuser_friends\u00252Cuser_about_me\u00252Cuser_status&denied_scopes=&signed_request=cmFlBtZQ_MhRPrMcABHR4xmfQ-0qaM3sErO2iHlgqME.eyJhbGdvcml0aG0iOiJITUFDLVNIQTI1NiIsImNvZGUiOiJBUUR6QzFHamV1Z1otbnRlSUVYdkFfNWxNTXk5b1B3ZU9DbkVFcjd2RlJvWW9HSllKN2cxMlJKSnI3REZndEZncDdGZ2VYTjN5WnJjZk5PQ0JWLTl3MTZfcnBFZ2pyMlM4YjhET012OW9rNUR0eENzMFd2QThWcVlDcFJoU3oyU0RNcmwtMkJtQ1ZqYjcxMW0yVmtlelJlWm5NbjVBeE5kS0ZfSzN1MFlRX2dnODU1MHlXczBJbjlLcWMtQTVxMW1wYkI3dHAwRFJxeXczQ3A4b2NjVTFNSWNYNU9WUWZLeElOSkVobHFoUHNETEI1MTc1NGRzVVZwSFRIbGdTV2hNWWF6ZWpCck5wTEFTcDB0THhMUW1ISVJzSDlVVGJsQ2hFRWg5S19ab1JqcHVQRTZKQnJPRk9qTmRqU3pqQUpTTnBhdmQxMklPbm9HMU9DNUd5TmtUOHdHazljdFB3WHhkaXYyYmczQ1VIMmxpVEEiLCJpc3N1ZWRfYXQiOjE0MTY3MDExNTYsInVzZXJfaWQiOiIxMDAwMDc4MjQ5MTI3OTkifQ&access_token=CAAGm0PX4ZCpsBANFGB33gYaJZBuAngUFyOOb8LBtokVcYf307Vd2pYJhSZBp7EbKZCmnfGEOo7Iou1Hc7elC9v3OWHymcX25ZCtDOVJEkwQJi8eBQTXZBmPtrZBrSAhfZAOCmFwI4dmpPJ43KgePVEJWE8t8pdoiBBBJtvgICyaSDaHH5BOGoJvUZA2Oi3z7LuoApGO72uJOZBxTZBiX0k7YZCmEjhptZASEPNVQpKMakllGRngZDZD&expires_in=6844";</script>
+<script type="text/javascript">window.location.href="fb464891386855067:\/\/authorize\/#state=\u00257B\u002522is_open_session\u002522\u00253Atrue\u00252C\u002522is_active_session\u002522\u00253Atrue\u00252C\u002522com.facebook.sdk_client_state\u002522\u00253Atrue\u00252C\u0025223_method\u002522\u00253A\u002522browser_auth\u002522\u00252C\u0025220_auth_logger_id\u002522\u00253A\u00252231F9899A-8CE6-4D3E-AEA6-5B61BA29E674\u002522\u00257D&granted_scopes=public_profile\u00252Cbasic_info\u00252Cemail\u00252Ccontact_email\u00252Cuser_birthday\u00252Cuser_relationship_details\u00252Cuser_location\u00252Cuser_likes\u00252Cuser_activities\u00252Cuser_interests\u00252Cuser_education_history\u00252Cuser_photos\u00252Cuser_friends\u00252Cuser_about_me\u00252Cuser_status&denied_scopes=&signed_request=LukVNgjioas5vYf9Q7QwZdzaLWtHwobbnSlHvOSSS8zyl9i8lwohliTGNEC3LI7DVf1QIyMiNcGch8H692ZXPdXHa5tpli8tVPLlj6826YV0x7ECcIqh3H5Git784kegsqLd1WVBpRLLThkX3Z9cE6tewrtRTuRteHviXgQU4r8wck9BI3tAuaZNKMjtgoDxn4BRbx6doPEQiaylE2WMIsRLMjrlBA4PNPKmxX7EQ8J5d47tNiHSpPPqUTY95N3XghLo3mPlNNMOGpUObtGan5exId0AeBkIg5RHhXBa3t45k9GXSpL7JrLojKrmb6rXt6BGSH8kksKrUjmlSucaZDHpLnHqdrnDlu1u4UqpT9aPU3SVKKJPgUCFrQ2HkOxwTB77i22Ql0Irrun9&access_token=Y4NsuC8VqZpMPVJTLywf6afOZUEctqISGDPMxhIrG02gRjUMzZT1lGPiljVtFeKi3TsDU9OvIMf5aBsBzo3XE9IcTj1FSlZExtElgxW5s8jMG7mCGC9ygH4ubvpJ2P375fWa4jrfqDSyo38Yipy9JkXkBIWBfnXNevhJddCIUTMQebJ2X7KqyuUfRcB62HD6cjETOAay&expires_in=6844";</script>
 {% endhighlight %}

-This response is in a slightly different format to the that for the request you made from your laptop.
+This response is in a slightly different format to the previous one.
 It is what will tell Safari to pass control and an encrypted FB auth token back to Tinder.
 But you don’t want it to pass your auth token.
 You want it to pass Steve’s.
 You open Evernote and pull up the response from the identical auth request you made from your laptop using Steve’s Facebook session.
 You copy everything in this response from `fb464891386855067` up to `expires_in=6361`, and replace the corresponding section in the response that is still hanging in Burp Suite.
 You send this modified response, with Steve’s auth token buried and ciphered inside it, on its way to your phone.

 For what feels like an eternity, time stands still.

 And then Steve Steveington’s Tinder account appears before you.
 You did it.
-Tears of joy and relief streaming down your face, you change all of his photos to pictures of Gary Busey and tell all of his matches that he is having a pants party and they are invited.
+Tears of joy and relief streaming down your face, you change all of his photos to pictures of Gary Busey and start educating all of his matches about his deleterious personal hygiene in unnecessarily vigorous detail.

 <p style="text-align:center">
 <img src="/images/fb/in.png" />